m-t-codes/learing-Docker/01_LearningDocker/BasicCommands.md

-# List of basic docker commands

-$ docker version
-// shows infos about installed Docker version

-$ docker infos
-// shows even more infos about the installed Docker
+# Docker Commands (basics)

-# Old and New Commands
+## Old and New Commands
+There is a "new" way to writer docker commands.
+The old commands will still work for example: `docker ps` /n asd

 old: $ docker ps
 new: $ docker container ls